 Post-Election Social Solidarity Circles: Building Courageous Community

-As the 2024 election season comes to a close, many of us in the social impact sector are left with a swirl of emotions—anxiety, fatigue, and a deep sense of uncertainty about the road ahead.
-In times like these, finding a space to connect, reflect, and build community is vital for maintaining our ongoing commitment to equity, justice, and humanity.
+As the 2024 election season concluded, many in the social impact sector found themselves navigating a complex mix of emotions—anxiety, fatigue, and uncertainty about the future.
+During such times, having a space to connect, reflect, and foster community is essential for sustaining our commitment to equity, justice, and humanity.

-The Keecha Harris and Associates team understands the emotional toll this election cycle has taken on leaders, advocates, and changemakers.
-That’s why we’re hosting Post-Election Social Solidarity Circles on November 8, providing an intentional, brave space for our clients, partners, and allies to process, heal, and find solidarity.
-This isn’t just a reaction to a single event; it’s a part of our ongoing commitment to support each facet of our community despite the results of the election.
+At Keecha Harris and Associates, we recognized the emotional toll this election cycle took on leaders, advocates, and changemakers.
+In response, we hosted a Post-Election Social Solidarity Circle on November 8, creating a dedicated, brave space for our clients, partners, and allies to process, heal, and find solidarity.
+This gathering was more than a reaction to one event; it was part of our ongoing commitment to nurturing each facet of our community, regardless of election results.

 What is a Social Solidarity Circle?

-The Post-Election Social Solidarity Circle is a structured gathering that offers a blend of support, reflection, and visioning for the future.
-The goal is not only to help participants process their feelings but also to foster brave spaces where diverse voices in the social sector can connect and build resilience together.
-Our intention is to remind participants that, regardless of election outcomes, the reason behind our work—to foster an environment that honors everyone’s full humanity—remains the same.
+Our Post-Election Social Solidarity Circle was a structured gathering designed to offer support, foster reflection, and envision the future.
+Its purpose was to create a brave space where diverse voices in the social sector could connect and build resilience together.
+We aimed to remind participants that, regardless of the election outcomes, the purpose of our work—to foster environments that honor everyone’s full humanity—remains constant.

 • What is happening in your community?